15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 3. Tamasopo

-The surrounding area is a manicured garden with bathrooms changing rooms and restaurants.
+The surrounding area is a manicured garden with bathrooms, changing rooms, and restaurants.

 4. El Salto del Meco

 North of Ciudad Valle, opposite from the previously mentioned waterfalls, very hidden within a maze of villages and woods, you will find this spectacular waterfall.
-Make sure you get there in the wet season, maybe the colors are not so blue but you will be sure to find the fall.
-When it’s dry there is no water to…fall. (see picture above).
+Make sure you get there in the wet season, maybe the colors are not so blue, but you will be sure to find the fall.
+When it’s dry, there is no water to…fall. (see picture above).

 The best waterfalls in Chihuahua

 The Copper Canyon is one of the most incredible natural wonders of Mexico that stole my heart.
-I have traveled around the entire region for about three weeks by train and then stayed in Creel for a while exploring the area.
+I have traveled around the entire region for about three weeks by train and then stayed in Creel for a while, exploring the area.

 I felt it was not enough to see it all.

-It’s a playground for outdoorsy and nature lovers with so many things to do and places to visit.
+It’s a playground for outdoorsy and nature lovers, offering a wealth of activities and attractions to explore.
 This reminds me that I still have to write a post about it.
-In the meantime let me tell you about the best waterfalls that you can visit from Creel, Cusarare, and Basaseachic.
+In the meantime, let me tell you about the best waterfalls that you can visit from Creel, Cusarare, andBasaseachic.

 5. Cusarare

-You can reach Cusarare falls from Creel, the quaint Pueblo Magico in the heart of the Copper Canyon.
+You can reach Cusarare Falls from Creel, the quaint Pueblo Magico in the heart of the Copper Canyon.
 The Cusarare fall is located in a park only 30 km from Creel.
-But there is no public transportation so the best way to get there is either by renting a car, joining a tour or hiring a taxi.
+But there is no public transportation, so the best way to get there is either by renting a car, joining a tour, or hiring a taxi.
 Anything is doable from Creel itself.

-Once you enter the park you can enjoy a nice easy walk across boulders and along the river, for about 30 to 40 minutes until you find vendors, which means you are close to the falls.
+Once you enter the park, you can enjoy a nice, easy walk across boulders and along the river for about 30 to 40 minutes until you find vendors, which means you are close to the falls.

-The fun part is that you will get on top of the fall first where you have a spectacular view of the whole site and from there you can hike down to the bottom and walk right up to the water.
+The fun part is that you will get on top of the fall first, where you have a spectacular view of the whole site, and from there you can hike down to the bottom and walk right up to the water.
 So much fun.
 You can see both images here.

 6. Basaseachic Falls

-The park is named after Basaseachic Falls – Cascada de Basaseachic – which is considered the tallest waterfall in Mexico with a height of 246 m (853 ft).
+The park is named after Basaseachic Falls – Cascada de Basaseachic – which is considered the tallest waterfall in Mexico, with a height of 246 m (853 ft).

-How to get to Basaseachic Falls?
-I have to be honest I didn’t make it there because I was traveling with a friend and we have tried to go on our own from Creel on the way to Chihuahua Capital City.
+How to get toBasaseachi Falls?
+I have to be honest, I didn’t make it there because I was traveling with a friend and we tried to go on our own from Creel on the way to Chihuahua, the Capital City.

 We got off the bus at an intersection where we were supposed to hop on another bus, which never came, or it came but never stopped.
-We also tried hitchhiking but with no success.
+We also tried hitchhiking, but with no success.

 I know it’s much better to go on your own.
 But there are simply not enough bus connections in the area.
-My friend and I had to hitchhike the majority of the time and to be honest I wouldn’t have done that by myself.
+My friend and I had to hitchhike the majority of the time, and to be honest, I wouldn’t have done that by myself.

-The safest way whether you are on your own or with somebody is to join local tours (unless you have your car) so that you won’t have to worry about finding transportation to get back.
+The safest way, whether you are on your own or with somebody, is to join local tours (unless you have your car) so that you won’t have to worry about finding transportation to get back.

 Jalisco waterfalls